 |Implant Placed||Implant Restored|

 The restorative dental work, which places the replacement teeth on the implants is performed by your general dentist is complex.
 It is, however, considered more comfortable and more pleasant than conventional dental care.
 Frequently, most of the work can be done without using even local anesthesia if that is your preference.
-Before the implant(s) are placed by Dr. De Tolla, speak with your regular general dentist to obtain an estimate of the restorative portion of your treatment.
+Before the implant(s) are placed by Drs.
+De Tolla or Williams, speak with your regular general dentist to obtain an estimate of the restorative portion of your treatment.

 All of your restorative treatment is provided by your general dentist.
 It begins with specialized impressions that allow us to produce a replica of your mouth and implants.
 “Bite” records will also be made so that we see the relationship of your upper and lower jaws.
 With this information, the abutments (support posts) that attach your replacement teeth to your implants can be chosen or made.
 Various types of abutments exist.
 Frequently, we can use “off the shelf” abutments.
 Other times, custom abutments must be made of gold or a tooth-colored ceramic material.
 As you can imagine, these custom-made abutments add to the cost and treatment time involved.
 Which abutment to use is a decision that often cannot be made until after healing is complete and impressions have been made.